bkulawska/flux-19/README.md

 ### How does Flux work?

 First we need to install it in the cluster, this process is called bootstrapping and can be performed using the Flux CLI.
-Once installation is finished we can see that Flux created a couple of controllers, most importantly:
+Once installation is finished we can see that Flux created a couple of controllers<sup>[[3]](#3-httpsfluxcdiofluxflux-e2e)</sup>, most importantly:

 - **Source Controller** - agent responsible for pulling Commit data (kubernetes manifests such as deployments or services) into the cluster.
 - **Kustomize Controller** - agent responsible for reconciling the cluster state with the desired state as defined by Commit manifests retrieved through Source controller.
 - **Image Reflector Controller** and **Image Automation Controller** - agents responsible for monitoring image repositories (e.g. DockerHub) and reflecting image metadata in Kubernetes resources.
 - **Notification Controller** - agent responsible for handling notifications.

-Figure below illustrates one of the functionallities outlined before - image automation.
+Figure below illustrates one of the functionallities outlined before - image automation<sup>[[4]](#4-httpsanaisurlcomfull-tutorial-getting-started-with-flux-cd)</sup>.

 <img src="images/flux-image-update-to-git.png">